globus-gladier/gladier-client-examples/README.md

 * custom-funcx-function -- An example for using a flow with a custom funcx function
 * tar-and-transfer -- A three step flow for transferring and tarring files with aliased inputs
 * custom-tool-flow-definition -- An example for writing tools with custom flow definitions
+* multi-function-pipeline -- Constructing flows where one step depends on another
 * custom-auth -- A guide to running Gladier clients with external auth

 ### Deployment Restrictions